Eric-FN/Eric-FN/README.md

-# Hi, I'm Eric Fonseca Nascimento 👨‍💻
+# Hi, I'm Eric Fonseca 👨‍💻

-I am a Front-End Developer and passionate about technology.
+When it comes to front-end, no matter the challenge — I make it happen.
+Always open to new opportunities and ready to turn ideas into amazing user experiences.
 ### 👀 I am currently looking for new projects. 👀

 ## ⚡ Skills